 For reference, the list of the acronyms frequently used in this survey is summarized in Table~\ref{tab:acronyms}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:method}, we introduce the progress of conducting literature search and selection.
 In Section~\ref{sec:gnns}, we introduce the GNNs used in the reviewed studies.
-In Section~\ref{sec:wireless}, we summarize the studies in the wireless networks.
-In Section~\ref{sec:wired}, we summarize the studies in the wired networks.
-In Section~\ref{sec:sdn}, we summarize the studies in the software-defined networks.
+In Section~\ref{sec:wireless}, we summarize the studies in wireless networks.
+In Section~\ref{sec:wired}, we summarize the studies in wired networks.
+In Section~\ref{sec:sdn}, we summarize the studies in software defined networks.
 In Section~\ref{sec:direction}, we point out future directions.
 In Section~\ref{sec:conclusion}, we draw the conclusion.